danholle/webdevbox/README.md

     server to appear on the public internet... either
      *  a domain from GoDaddy, or
      *  a dynamic IP forwarding URL from no-ip.com (free).
-     *  *I'm not promoting either of these;  these are just the ones I've successfully used and scripted.*
+     *  Note:  *I'm not promoting either of these;  these are just the ones I've successfully used and scripted.*

 Ending point:
- *  Your URL is connected to your Ubuntu machine.
+ *  Any internet browser who goes to your URL is connected to your Ubuntu machine.
  *  That URL remains connected through your home broadband dynamic IP address through a DNS updater which runs automatically and transparently (systemd service).
  *  Inbound web traffic is routed first to a (reverse) proxy server (nginx) which acts as a secure gatekeeper
-     *  All interactions are through a certified, encrypted connection
+     *  All interactions are through a certified, encrypted connection to protect you and your clients
+     *  You have ultimate control on what resources you expose externally and how... potentially delivering HTML, servlet/JSP, and/or node.js content
-     *  You can choose which content you wish to expose externally, without losing local access to other content (e.g. administrative stuff, test/dev stuff)
+     *  In particular, you can prevent access to content you DON'T wish to expose externally, such as test/dev content or administrative tools
  *  Multiple back end web servers assumed.
 Currently Tomcat for servlet/JSP webapps;  nginx for pure HTML5.
 Planned:  node.js, Jenkins (for CD/CI)